appseconnect/docs/_posts/ProcessFlow Management/Nodes and Links/2020-05-14-working-with-processflow-selfloop.md

 |Post Node|Scenarios where splitter or Merger node is the predecessor node of POST node, self-loop over post node will iterate until splitter or Merger output available|

 `Self-loop Configuration - Until data available`
-`Self-loop Configuration - Number of Occurence`
+`Self-loop Configuration - Number of Occurence` `Self-loop Configuration - For Time Out`

 **A. Choosing Self Loop Configuration - Until data available**